Waklio/Waklio/README.md

 👋 Hey there!
-    I'm Waklio Neto, a Computer Engineering student at the Federal University of Ceará - UFC with a passion for all things tech!
+    I'm Waklio Neto, a Computer Engineering gradueted from the Federal University of Ceará - UFC!

 🌱 Interests

-- Web Development: I'm deeply fascinated by the world of web development, with a primary focus on Front-end technologies.
+- Web Development: I'm deeply fascinated by the world of web development, with a primary focus on Front-end and Back-end technologies.
-- I'm enthusiast of embedded Systems & IoT and i'm always exploring new ways to blend technology seamlessly into our environment, especially in the realm of embedded systems and IoT.

 🚀 Skills